janelia-flyem/dvid/README.md

 implemented by Go language packages within the *datatype* directory.

-DVID is primarily written in Go and supports different storage backends, a REST HTTP API, command-line access (likely minimized in near future), and a FUSE frontend to at least one of its data types.
+DVID is primarily written in Go and supports different storage backends, a REST HTTP API, and command-line access (likely minimized in near future).
 Some components are written in C, e.g., storage engines like Leveldb and fast codecs like lz4.
 DVID has been tested on both MacOS X and Linux (Fedora 16, CentOS 6, Ubuntu) but not on Windows.

 Command-line and HTTP API documentation is currently distributed over data types and can be found in [help constants within packages](https://github.com/janelia-flyem/dvid/blob/master/datatype/labelvol/labelvol.go#L34)